rydalbattigj/React-projects-for-beginners/README.md

 Welcome to the React Project for Beginners Repository!
 This is a special place for beginners passionate about learning and contributing to React JS open-source projects.
 (85 ++ Projects)
-<h3>NOTE#1: PLEASE CHECK YOUR PROJECT CAREFULLY, IT SHOULD BE ERROR-FREE, YOUR PROJECT WILL BE REVIEWED, IF THE REVIEWER FOUND ANY ERROR YOUR REQUEST WILL MARKED AS "INVALID".<h3>

-<h3>NOTE#2: DON'T FORGET TO LIST YOUR PROJECT IN THE `projects.js` FILE IN THE ROOT FOLDER OF THE REPO.
-YOU CAN ALSO ADD THE DEMO LINK OF YOUR PROJECT(IF ANY)<h3>
-<h3>NOTE #3: Please read the <a href="https://github.com/ianshulx/React-projects-for-beginners/blob/main/Repo_Size_Guidelines">Repo-Size Management Guidelines</a>.</h3>

 <h3>Description</h3>